 - Cover the top of the candle with aluminum foil.

-- Cut a small opening (around 1-inch) in the center of the aluminum foil.
+- Cut or fold a small opening (around 1-inch) in the center of the aluminum foil.

 - Remove the aluminum foil, light the wick, then place the foil cover back on.*